shraaj1/Bank-Loan-Case-Study/README.md

 ### Business Objectives
 The primary objectives of this project are:
-- Identify patterns indicating difficulty in paying loan installments.
+- Identify patterns indicating difficulty in paying loan instalments.
 - Improve decision-making processes, such as loan approval, denial, or adjustment of loan terms.

 ### Data Analytics Tasks